Movement Therapy

 What can I expect in my first session?

 The first session is about getting to know you, what your goals are and what your experience with movement has been.
-We help to orientate you with the space and your body so that you feel comfortable to participate in sessions.
-In this first session the therapist will also evaluate your physical ability so that future sessions can be designed to meet your needs.
+We help to orientate you with the space and your body so that you feel comfortable participating in sessions.
+In this first session, the therapist will also evaluate your physical ability so that future sessions can be designed to meet your needs.
 We will also practise some breathing exercises and simple movements in the body to give you an idea of what to expect in the ongoing sessions.

 Header text